ruby-amqp/amqp/README.md

 [Ruby amqp gem](http://rubyamqp.info) is a feature-rich, EventMachine-based RabbitMQ client with batteries included.

 It's the original RabbitMQ client for Ruby.
-These days the are very solid alternatives available: [Bunny](http://rubybunny.info) for MRI and [March Hare](http://rubymarchhare.info) for JRuby.
+These days there are very solid alternatives available: [Bunny](http://rubybunny.info) for MRI and [March Hare](http://rubymarchhare.info) for JRuby.

 It implement [AMQP